U.S. senators urge FTC to probe Tesla over self-driving claims - Up News Info

 NHTSA said in June that since 2016 it has opened 30 investigations into Tesla crashes in which the agency suspects advanced driver assistance systems were in use.

-The NHTSA in 2018 said in a letter to Tesla the company had made “misleading statements” about the safety of its Model 3 and had confused consumers.
+NHTSA in 2018 said in a letter to Tesla the company had made “misleading statements” about the safety of its Model 3 and had confused consumers.
 The agency referred the issue to the FTC to investigate whether Tesla’s statements constituted “unfair or deceptive acts or practices.”

-(Reporting by Hyunjoo Jin; Additional reporting by David Shepardson; Editing by Cynthia Osterman)
+Two U.S. consumer advocacy groups in 2018 also urged the FTC to investigate Tesla’ naming of Autopilot.
+The FTC declined to comment Wednesday on NHTSA’s referral and has taken no public action on it.
+(Reporting by Hyunjoo Jin and David Shepardson; Editing by Cynthia Osterman and Nick Zieminski)